-Seasonal herb and wildflower identification walks offered monthly throughout the spring, summer, and fall, led by deeply knowledgeable local botanists and plant educators.
+Herb and wildflower identification walks are offered in spring, summer, and fall, led by deeply knowledgeable local botanists and plant educators.
+We provide hands-on exposure to native flora, ecological awareness, and traditional plant uses.

 “When one tugs at a single thing in nature, he finds it attached to the rest of the world.”